cgoodridge/animal-database-flutter/README.md

 # Project Sanctuary

-The flutter version of the animal database project
+Welcome to project sanctuary.
+An app that compiles the info of multiple species of animals across the planet

 ## Getting Started